nickjohnson13/Plant_FinanceSE/docs/tutorial.rst

 Tutorial for NREL_CSM_Fin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As an example of NREL_CSM_Fin, let us simulate using cost inputs for a hypothetical wind plant of 50 5 MW turbines at an offshore site.
+As an example of NREL_CSM_Fin, let us calculate a wind plant cost of energy using cost inputs for a hypothetical wind plant of 50 5 MW turbines at an offshore site.

 The first step is to import the relevant files and set up the component.